vinmugambi/pollinstant/README.md

 # Overview

 This is a CRUD web application that enables registered users to create polls/surveys for other users to respond.
-Technologies used include nodejs, mongodb, reactJs, jquery.

 ## Installation
 ### Prerequisites

-node version 6.x, npm version 3.x
+nodejs version 6.x, npm version 3.x

 To install clone this repository
 ```bash